The Longest Running Arizona Theater Show!

 We thank you for providing an evening of pure fun and exposure to the fanciful world of magic!!!
 Roland and Susan never disappoint and we marvel at their energy and grace as they perform.
 This is our fifth show and it always feels as if it is our first, there are always delightful nuances and flourishes to enjoy.
 The particular language that flows from Susan and Roland is exactly as it should be... spontaneity reaching people in surprising ways.

-It was a great show. and we will be looking forward to our fourth time.
+We discovered you in magic in Arizona, and it was a great show.
+We will be looking forward to our fourth time.

 -Carl and Pat